Cruise ships are still scrambling for safe harbor - KRDO

 Sara Roberts is one of 374 British passengers on board.

-“We are all virus free and want the British government to send a safe repatriation flight to enable us to travel safely home together,” she tells CNN Travel.
-“Ideally we would like this to happen en route in Barbados.”
+“We are all virus free and want the British government to send a safe repatriation flight to enable us to travel safely home together,” she told CNN Travel last week, prior to the present situation.

 “The uncertainty is causing so much stress for some which is not healthy either for them,” Roberts adds.